The Evolution of Mohs Surgery

 Today, a far greater variety of therapies exist, from topical medications and cryosurgery (freezing the tumors with liquid nitrogen) to lasers.
-However, one technique that came of age in the late 60s and 70s stands out above the rest: Mohs micrographic surgery is currently the most precise, tissue-sparing method for the treatment of basal cell and squamous cell carcinomas, the most common cancers in the United States.1 The goal of Mohs surgery is complete tumor removal with maximum preservation of healthy tissue.
-Cure rates are 98-99 percent for primary lesions, and an astonishing 96 percent for recurrences unsuccessfully treated by other methods — impressive results for a technique that was barely known in the medical community half a century ago and aroused outrage when first announced as a skin cancer cure.
+However, one technique that came of age in the late 60s and 70s stands out above the rest: Mohs surgery is currently the most precise, tissue-sparing method for the treatment of basal cell and squamous cell carcinomas, the most common cancers in the United States.1 The goal of Mohs surgery is complete tumor removal with maximum preservation of healthy tissue.
+Cure rates are up to 99 percent for primary lesions, and an astonishing 94 percent for recurrences unsuccessfully treated by other methods — impressive results for a technique that was barely known in the medical community half a century ago and aroused outrage when first announced as a skin cancer cure.

 The Beginnings: Chemosurgery